dennishansen/holograph/README.md

 - Draw arrows from squares sot the circles to be updated.
 There's lot of awesome stuff that can be made with these (maybe everything?).

-Fun stuff to try:
+Fun stuff to make:
-- Make a timer!
+- A timer!
-- Make a conditional and switch
+- A conditional and switch
-- Implement a new simulated universe
+- A new simulated universe